 That's not to say he didn't get through gallons of booze.
 According to historian Sir David Cannadine, Conservative politician and Chancellor of the Exchequer Rab Butler had no fewer than eight huge meals foisted on him at Downing Street during 1955, all washed down with libations of brandy.
 So much brandy, that Butler was forced to pour some of it down the sides of his shoes.
 Whether the dinner guest had to squelch his way out of Number 10, is not recorded.

 Champagne was Churchill's greatest weakness, or strength, as he liked to put it.
 "In success you deserve it and in defeat, you need it," he quipped.
-The champagne on Churchill's rider was a very specific one — Pol Roger — and Churchill tended to buy it from Berry Brother & Rudd on St James's Street, where you can still pick up a bottle today (the cheapest costs under £40).
+The champagne on Churchill's rider was a very specific one — Pol Roger — and Churchill tended to buy it from Berry Brother & Rudd on St James's Street, where you can still pick up a bottle today (although the cheapest still comes in just under £50).

 Winston fell in love with Havana cigars when he was a journalist in Cuba.
 Back in London, he eagerly put in his first order for imported Cubans at Robert Lewis on St James's Street.
-Nowadays, that shop is James J Fox — and that very same order can still be seen written in a big ledger, recently perused by Churchill's great grandson Jonathan Sandys.
+Nowadays, that shop is James J Fox — and that very same order can still be seen written in a big ledger, recently perused by Churchill's great grandson Jonathan Sandys (photo below).

-Incidentally, as Nic Wing — editor and proprietor of UK Cigar Scene — writes: "This first delivery of cigars was made to the bachelor flat which he stayed in on his return from Cuba.
+Incidentally, as Nic Wing — former cigar journalist — wrote: "This first delivery of cigars was made to the bachelor flat which he stayed in on his return from Cuba.
 It is above what, ironically enough, is now a cigar store; Sautter, in Mount Street, Mayfair."

 On the town